Divya26101993/VMawre-installation-in-windows/README.md

 ![Image](https://github.com/user-attachments/assets/c7a49439-5a93-46af-bb47-b5a74db8d298)

-After completing the registration, you will see a confirmation message saying you’ve registered successfully.
-You will then be presented with two options:

-Yes, I want to build my profile
+After completing the registration, you will see a confirmation message.
+You will be presented with two options: "Yes, I want to build my profile" or "I’ll do it later".
+For now, choose "I’ll do it later" to skip building your profile.

-I’ll do it later

-Select the second option, "I’ll do it later"

 ![Image](https://github.com/user-attachments/assets/4bb34083-3fb5-436b-be2c-78287769d4f4)